tylerlaberge/Jasper/README.md

 Jasper tests are composed of 3 main parts.
 Features, Scenarios, and Steps.

-Features are exactly what they are described as, the features of your applications that you are testing.
+Features are exactly what they sound like, the features of your applications that you are testing.
 A calculator application might have an addition feature, subtraction feature, and so on.

 Features are composed of scenarios, which are essentially the cases that you are testing on a particular feature.
 An addition feature might have scenario's for adding two positive numbers or two negative numbers.
 Likewise for a multiplication feature.
 Maybe for a division feature you might also have a scenario for the case of dividing by 0.